-When renting forklifts there are many things you must consider to ensure your rental experience is safe, cost effective, and gets the job done.
-Here are several things to consider:
+When considering a rental forklift there are many things you must take into account to ensure your rental experience is safe, cost effective, and gets the job done.
+Here’s several things to consider:

 TYPES OF RENTAL FORKLIFTS